Spring 2022: prospective students can start submitting Concurrent Enrollment requests 3/14/2022.

-IMPORTANT NOTICE: Spring 2021 Concurrent Enrollment is planned to operate using a modified approval process given the mandated campus closure.
+IMPORTANT NOTICE: Fall 2021 Concurrent Enrollment is planned to operate using a modified approval process given the mandated campus closure.
 Prospective students should review the information below and monitor this page for additional updates.

 The following steps are the starting point for prospective students to begin the modified Concurrent Enrollment request process:

 - View the UC Riverside General Catalog and the Schedule of Classes for the upcoming quarter.

 - Decide which class(es) you are attempting to attend remotely (online).
 Consider choosing an alternative class in case your choice is filled.